PageRank on inhomogeneous random digraphs: Generalized PageRank

 {\em Coupled construction of the PBT:}

-To each node ${\bf i}$ in the tree we will also determine its {\em mark} $\mathcal{D}_{\bf i}$.
-This value $\mathcal{D}_{\bf i}$ will be created independently for each node in the PBT, but will be coupled with the creation of ``inactive'' vertices the first time that a type appears.
-As long as the coupling holds, we choose nodes in the tree in the same order as in the graph.
+To each node ${\bf i}$ in the tree we will also determine its {\em mark} $\hat D_{\bf i}$ (the type of vertex {\bf i} includes the values of $Q_{\bf i}$ and ${\bf \zeta}_{\bf i}$ so we can ignore those in the coupling).
+This value $\hat D_{\bf i}$ will be created independently for each node in the PBT according to~\eqref{eq:MarkDistr}, but will be coupled with the creation of ``inactive'' vertices the first time that a type appears.
+As long as the coupling holds, we choose nodes in the tree in the same order as in the graph, thus $\hat D_{\bf i}$ represents the out-degree of the corresponding node in the graph.